IrisDynamics/pyorcasdk/README.md

 ### orcaSDK Documentation

 Although it uses C++ syntax, there is [complete documentation for orcaSDK](https://github.com/IrisDynamics/orcaSDK/releases/latest).
-Because this package is generated using C++ bindings, nearly all function names and types are identical across the two packages.
+Because this package links directly to our C++ library, nearly all function names and types are identical across the two packages.
 The documentation for the C++ library might be useful if you need additional information.